QAston/md-wiki-public/software-eng/windows/wsl.md

 ### wsl2 issues

  * lack of official systemd support - WSL2 uses it’s own init daemon, so systemd commands won’t work.
 In most cases this can be worked-around by using init.d scripts, for example instead of: `sudo systemctl start ssh` you need to use `/etc/init.d/ssh start`.
 Some daemons (for example udev) can’t be started this way and there seems to be no workaround for that, but then some of the daemons aren't needed (for example udev)
-     * wsl2_artix uses kernel config to change fix this
      * wsl2_arch enables custom systemd support
  * issues releasing memory back to windows - sometimes wsl2 doesn’t free the requested memory properly, there’s a workaround available here ([https://github.com/microsoft/WSL/issues/4166](https://github.com/microsoft/WSL/issues/4166) )
  * there _might_ be issues with opengl rendering or missing opengl features, although I didn’t have any problems so far, in that case the workaround is to use opengl clients built natively on windows